malloydata/malloy-samples/duckdb/names/composer.md

 ## Names by Generation

 See each generation's most popular names and which states they are most popular in.
-Scaning these results I noticed that in many of these names, Colorado is over represented.
+Scanning these results I noticed that in many of these names, Colorado is over represented.
 Do you have any theories as to why these names are more popular in Colorado?

 <!-- malloy-query
   name="Current: Most popular female names on or after 2010"